12 Overrated Attractions in Paris to Reconsider?

 The historic charm is lost in a maze of generic shops and fast food restaurants, turning the area into a labyrinth of consumerism rather than an icon of Parisian history.

-The constant crowds and preoccupation with cleaning adds to the impression of an area that has traded its soul for commerce.
+Constant crowds and cleanliness concerns only add to the impression that the area has traded its soul for commerce.

 Tourist buses: practical but limited